-In May 2024, we repaid all amounts outstanding under the PWB Loan Agreement, using \$29.5 million in net loan proceeds received under our loan agreement with K2 HealthVentures LLC, or K2HV, as described below, together with \$10.5 million in existing cash.
-Under the PWB Loan Agreement, we were required to maintain at least \$20.0 million of restricted cash in PWB accounts.
-As a result of the repayment, we are no longer required to maintain \$20.0 million of restricted cash.
+In May 2024, we repaid all amounts outstanding under the PWB Loan Agreement, using \$29.5 million in net loan proceeds received under the loan and security agreement (the "K2HV Loan Agreement") with K2 HealthVentures LLC ("K2HV"), as described below at Note 6, together with \$10.5 million in existing cash.
+We recognized a total loss on extinguishment of debt in the amount of \$0.6 million in the six months ended June 30, 2024 primarily due to the write off of unamortized debt issuance costs.